gdh-uniandes/gpr20_data_processing/README.md

-# gpr20_vna_processing
+# GPR-20: Data Processing
-Repository for the GPR-20 VNA Processing software utility.
+Repository for the GPR-20 Data Processing software utility.
+This utility processes the data acquired from the VNA and height sensor and saves it in a persistent storage.